If our reality is shaped by the way we perceive the world, what does it mean to journey through spaces designed for minds unlike our own?

 Why Subscribe to Echolocations?

 Free subscribers get my semi-regular dispatch—aka Echolocation—which contains casual travel notes, on-the-spot recommendations, interviews with fellow ND adventurers and my personal travel stories.
-Oh, and access to the group chat!

 Paid subscribers1 get the stuff that really puts neurodivergent travel front-and-center: searching conversations about interfacing with people, places and cultures around the world, actionable travel guides for becoming a more confident and prepared global explorer, and expertly-tailored lists of things to do that will help you experience your destinations in the ways you actually want.
 You also get to leave comments on posts (to which I will try to always respond) and browse the archive.